GreenLightning/circuit500_solver/README.markdown

 Dependencies
 ============

-The project makes use of several [Boost libraries](http://www.boost.org) (Program Options, Filesystem, Interval Container Library and some others).
+The project makes use of several [Boost libraries](http://www.boost.org) (Program Options and Filesystem).

 stb_image.h and stb_image_write.h are used for image io ([link](https://github.com/nothings/stb)).